How to apply micro cement render: 5 Rockcote MicroStone tips

 Apply a sealer using a short-haired roller or brush.
 This step protects the microcement from stains, water, and wear, while also enhancing its colour and texture.
 You can apply multiple coats for added protection, making sure to follow the recommended drying times between each one.

-Finish with a varnish to boost water resistance and durability: choose a shiny finish for floors, or go with matte or satin for walls.
+Finish with the appropriate sealer to boost water resistance and durability.
+Choose a glossy finish for floors or a satin finish for walls.
 This final layer adds both protection and visual appeal to your microcement surface.

-1. Inadequate Surface Preparation: Skipping surface cleaning or regularisation can lead to poor adhesion and an uneven finish.
+1. Inadequate Surface Preparation: Skipping surface cleaning or base preparation can lead to poor adhesion and an uneven finish.
 Always ensure the surface is thoroughly prepared.
-Neglecting this step can result in the microcement peeling or cracking over time.
+Neglecting this step can result in the product peeling or cracking over time.

 3. Uneven Application: Applying microcement too thickly or unevenly can result in an inconsistent texture.
 Use a trowel to spread the material evenly in thin layers.
 Applying too much material at once can cause it to crack or not adhere properly.

 4. Insufficient Drying Time: Rushing the drying process can compromise the finish.
 Allow each coat to dry completely before proceeding to the next step.
+Use a moisture meter to ensure substrate and surface recommendations are followed closely.
 Skipping this step can lead to a weak bond between layers, affecting the durability of the finish.

 5. Neglecting Sealing and Finishing: Skipping the sealing process can leave the microcement vulnerable to damage.
-Always apply the recommended sealer and finishing varnish.
+Always apply the recommended finishing sealers.
 Proper sealing protects the surface from stains, water damage, and wear, ensuring the longevity of the finish.

 FAQs about MicroStone